anwarmamat/cmsc330fall20/disc3/README.md

 ### Testing & Submitting

 You will submit this project to [Gradescope](https://www.gradescope.com/courses/171498/assignments/681774).
 You may only submit the **disc3.rb** file.
-To test locally, run `ruby test/public/public.rb`.
+To test locally, run `dune runtest -f`.

 ## Part 1: Type inference